johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments.md

 Let's talk through what happens in the test above:

-1. We read in event hub connection configuration for the test from environment variables.
-These will be supplied by an Azure Pipeline that we will create shortly.
+1. We read in Event Hub connection configuration for the test from environment variables.
+(These will be supplied by an Azure Pipeline that we will create shortly.)
-2. We post a message to the event hub.
+2. We post a message to the Event Hub.
-3. We read a message back from the event hub.
+3. We read a message back from the Event Hub.
 4. We confirm that the message we read back matches the one we posted.

 Now that we have our test, we want to be able to execute it.
 For that we need an Azure Pipeline!